Oklahoma governor spares the life of inmate just before he was to be executed

 In his executive order commuting Wood's sentence, Stitt says Wood shall not be eligible to apply for or be considered for a commutation, pardon or parole for the rest of his life.

-Stitt previously granted clemency to death row inmate Julius Jones in 2021, but had rejected clemency recommendations in four other cases.
+Stitt imposed similar conditions in 2021 after granting clemency to death row inmate Julius Jones.
+The governor had rejected clemency recommendations in four other cases.
 A total of 16 men have been executed during Stitt’s time in office.

 Oklahoma Attorney General Gentner Drummond expressed disappointment with the governor's decision.